Raffaella Carrà: 1990s: work as a presenter

-Together with Johnny Dorelli, in 1991, she hosted the Saturday night show Fantastico 12 on Rai 1, which, despite controversy caused by Roberto Benigni's appearance, obtained ratings below expectations.
+Together with Johnny Dorelli, in 1991, she hosted the Saturday night show Fantastico 12 on Rai 1, which, despite controversy caused by Roberto Benigni's overly sexual antics, obtained ratings below expectations.

 From 1992 to 1995 Carrà returned to TVE, conducting three seasons of ¡Hola Raffaella!, for which she won three TP de Oro and the early evening show A las 8 con Raffaella.
 In the 1994–95 season, she moved to the Spanish counterpart of Fininvest, Telecinco, with the afternoon programme En casa con Raffaella.

 At the end of 1995 she returned to Rai 1 with Carràmba!
 Che sorpresa.
 While in 1996 and from 1998 to 2000, she hosted Carràmba!
 Che sorpresa, Carrambà!
 Che fortuna, 40 minuti con Raffaella, Centoventitré and I Fantastici di Raffaella.

 In 1997 she also participated as a protagonist in a four-part RAI miniseries entitled Una mamma per caso, directed by Sergio Martino, in which she played the role of a single journalist.
 It was her last appearance on a scripted TV series.
 That year refused to host the Sanremo Music Festival 1997.

 She welcomed 1998 co-hosting with Ramón García the TVE broadcast of New Year's clock bell strikes live from Puerta del Sol in Madrid.